 Use these answers to help you outline your personal needs, requirements and goals related to your online presence.
-Your website is one of the biggest marketing investments you’ll make, yet making the wrong decision about who will bring your online vision to life is all too easy.
+Your website is one of the biggest digital marketing investments you’ll make, yet making the wrong decision about who will bring your online vision to life is all too easy.
 Have the points made in this blog in mind before you make that critical decision.

 Do you like them?

 It’s important that you get along with your web designer/developer; after all, you will be working very closely with them and they will be translating your brand into your website.
 It’s essential that you can communicate well and even have some fun while you do it!
 If you feel confused, patronised or bamboozled by your prospective web designer, then just walk away.

 Do you like their work?